kaitlynstark28/Portfolio/README.md

 **Description:** Code with three instance variables, one static class, a constructed, a static method, and a testing class.

 ### 🖥️ Project 5 🖥️: [Word Game]

+**Description:** Prompts the user to enter specific information to create a personalized story.